 Sallie Mae Money Market Account

 Those looking for a solid account they can manage online may be interested in Sallie Mae‘s money market account.
-It generates a whopping 1.90% APY that’s a head and shoulders about the national average.
+It offers a 0.40% APY, which is well above the national average.

 You can open one with any amount you’d like.
 And you don’t have to worry about maintaining a minimum balance or paying any monthly service fees.
 However, the bank doesn’t offer the easiest access to your funds.
 For example, it doesn’t work with extensive ATM networks.
 And Sallie Mae only has one physical location.
 So you may have to handle all customer service on the phone.
 Overall, this account may work for the more experienced saver who wants to generate a major return and keep funds invested.

-This online-only bank offers a money market account with an impressive APY of 1.05%.
-And while that rate falls shortly below the one tied to Sallie Mae, you’d have much easier access to your funds.
+This online-only bank offers a money market account with an solid APY of 0.25%.
+That rate is equal to the one tied to Sallie Mae, and you’d have much easier access to your funds.
 For example, the bank hooks you up with a debit card.
 You can use it to make unlimited transactions at any ATM.
 Plus, the bank will reimburse ATM fees charged by other banks or machine owners up to a certain limit.
 However, the bank is still making updates on its mobile app following its name change.
 So far, reviews of the app are less than stellar.

 Ally Bank Money Market

 Another online-only entity on our list, Ally Bank delivers a solid money market account.
-It collects an APY of 0.90%.
-And it climbs to 1.00% when you maintain a minimum daily balance of $25,000.
-Ally compounds interest daily.
-And it requires no minimum opening deposit, minimum balance or monthly fees.
+It collects an APY of 0.50% and Ally compounds interest daily.
+Plus, it requires no minimum opening deposit, minimum balance or monthly fees.

 The bank will even provide you with a free debit card.
 You can use it to make fee-free transactions at thousands of ATMs in the nationwide Allpoint network.
 In addition, Ally offers one of the best mobile apps we’ve examined.
 You can use it to monitor all of your accounts including CDs and individual retirement accounts (IRAs).
 Additionally, you can use it to deposit checks.